winnie54/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the owner to vincent and the group owner to staff for all files and directories in the working directory
+Script that changes the owner and the group owner of _hello to vincent and staff respectively